What is Orofacial Myology?

 Angie Lehman, RDH, COM®

 Angie earned her Associate Degree in Dental Hygiene from Pennsylvania College of Technology in 1999.
 She began practicing Orofacial Myology in 2012 and received her Certification from the International Association of Orofacial Myology (IAOM) in 2014.
-She is currently serving on the Board of Directors for the IAOM.
+She is currently serving as the Recording Secretary for the IAOM.
 Angie is the owner of Oral Myofunctional Therapy of York (OMT of York).

 Elaine Kump, RDH